Mullaghmore, County Clare: Burren Visitor Centre Controversy

 In December 1992, the WWF and An Taisce brought an action at the European Court of Justice, claiming that 2.7 million Irish pounds of Community funds allocated to the project should be suspended.
 The Court, however, dismissed the application.

 In January 1993, a key political ally of BAG, Michael D. Higgins became Minister for Arts, Culture and Gaeltacht.

 In early 1993 work at the proposed site stopped, following action by BAG at the Irish High Court.
 The High Court found in February that the OPW had unconstitutionally and illegally initiated construction and that it did indeed lack the relevant statutory power.
 OPW appealed, but the injunction was upheld.

+One week after the High Court decision, emergency legislation passed through both houses of the Irish parliament and was signed into law by the president.
+The State Authorities (Development and Management) Bill, 1993, attempted to make the OPW and other state organisations exempt from planning laws.

-However, in June 1994 the High Court found that the OPW had the right to resume work under the State Authority Management Act.
+In June 1994 the High Court found that the OPW had the right to resume work under the newly introduced legislation.
 Minister Michael D. Higgins nevertheless stopped the project.

 By March 1995 the state had abandoned plans to complete the centre and the OPW application for construction was withdrawn.
 This resulted in heavy criticism from those who had been in favour of the project, including local Fianna Fáil politicians.
 Minister Higgins commissioned a new overall plan for the Burren National Park.
 This aimed at retaining the majority of EU funding for a new centre to be based on more consensus.
 Some of the Community funds were to be used for the demolition of those structures already constructed.

 The OPW did later try to go ahead with a scaled down version of the centre.
 This was supposed to consist of an entry point to the park, toilets, ranger accommodation and a roofed area on the site of the originally planned interpretive centre.
 There were also plans for a car park for 76 cars and to retain an existing water treatment facility on the site of a nearby quarry.